fingerskier/manthra/README.md

 # Manthra

+Providence is the belief that all of history has been orchestrated to bring you into the presence of God at this very moment- and that every human can claim this.
+  M. Currier

-Giver us one free miracle and we'll explain the rest.
+Give us one free miracle and we'll explain the rest.
   Terrance McKenna